PeterMarshall29/book1/jupyternotebooks/initialisation.md

     return 0;
 }
 ````
-Some of these terms are used very loosely and synonymously - care is required, particularly around the use of direct and copy.
+Some of these terms are used loosely and synonymously - care is required.

+List-initialisation without an `=` is the best choice - narrowing is prohibited.

 In list-initialisation, 'direct' and 'copy' refer to the use of direct-initialisation and copy-initialisation type methods.

-For most purposes the two list-initialisation methods will produce the same result. used in each case, being direct
+For most purposes the two list-initialisation methods will produce the same result. used in each case.

 Initialisation using a literal value is often called 'direct' initialisation too.
 `````{code_example-end}
 `````
 ## List-Initialisation

-Initialization using `{}` is called {term}`list-initialisation` - usually the best choice because it can be used in every context you will encounter.
+Initialization using only `{}` is called {term}`list-initialisation` and is usually the best choice because it can be used in every context you will encounter.

-It is recommended that list initialisation is used for anything more complicated that a simple variable - even though not having the {term}`assignment operator` `=` may be a little disconcerting at first.
+It is recommended that list initialisation is used for anything more complicated that a simple variable - even though not having the {term}`assignment operator`, `=`, may be a little disconcerting at first.

 {term}`list-initialisation` does not permit {term}`narrowing` conversion.

 A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type: leading to data loss or undefined behaviours.

 List-initialisation ensures that: